danielkjones/CryptoTracker/README.md

 ## TODO

 Feature
+- Fix timestamps in the CSVs
+- Potentially unpack the Pricing data further.
+It's not usable for an analyst
 - Need to have that function that reads the output, prints the output
-- Fix timestamps in the CSVs
 - Basic logging
 - Error handling if any of the datasets do not exist